DenysKlochkov/wordle_meta/README.md

 ## Heuristic algorithms

 Another approach would be to under-sample the secrets that we test against instead of testing every possible word, - by utilizing certain heuristic algorithm.
-The following hypothesis come to mind:
+The following twoo hypotheses will be investigated:

   - By doing a cursory evaluation of the set using a very few (~1%) secrets first, and then using a larger set of different secrets chosen on the basis of this initial evaluation ( either only the "best" words, the "worst" ones, or a strict combination of those ), it is possible to achieve statistically better* results compared to random sampling of the equivalent quantity of secrets.

   - By starting with the small subset of secrets and updating the secret list "on the go" (which might involve re-evaluating the same word multiple times with different sets of secrets), based on the metrics of current evaluation, it is possible to achieve statistically better* results compared to random sampling of the equivalent quantity of secrets.

-The quality of the under-sampling is determined by normalizing the set of metrics using the full-sampling values for each word, and then calculating the statistical metrics of the resulting set ( want mean and average as close to 1 as possible, and variation as small as possible).
+The quality of the under-sampling is determined by normalizing the set of results using the corresponding full-sampling values for each word, and then calculating the statistical metrics of the resulting set ( want mean and average as close to 1 as possible, and variation as small as possible).
 Due to randomness, this trial needs to be performed multiple times, preferably with different under-sampling percentages.
 For example:

     -- The full-sampled set results: [["abc", 2.5], ["cde", 3], ["efg", 2.75]]